 Create a Wedding Photography Contract

 In our free guide, we also discuss how to create a wedding photography contract.
 There are several options for this, including having a professional help you with it.
 Like many things in your photography business (editing wedding photos, album-design, bookkeeping, more), you can get help with the creation of your photography contracts.
 As a wedding photographer, the specific details of a contract may not necessarily be your specialty (and that’s okay!).

 Sometimes it can be helpful to see a photography contract sample.
 When you download our guide, you will receive a free wedding photography contract template from Rachel Brenke of TheLawTog®.
 Keep in mind, this sample contract template is a suggestion of what you can include – it is not intended to be legal advice.
-Download our free guide, created with CreativeLive, to learn more about photography contracts, how they benefit your wedding photography business, and suggestions to help you get started.
+Click the banner below to download our free guide to learn more about photography contracts, how they benefit your wedding photography business, and suggestions to help you get started.